-The Compensation Committee believes that this comprehensive response demonstrates thorough business planning, adaptability of the executives, effectiveness of this team working together as one unit under the direction of Mr. Brugger and the resilience of our balance sheet built by the executive team over many years to withstand extreme downturns.
-We believe our strong response is demonstrated by a total stockholder return in 2021 that surpassed the Dow Jones US Hotel Real Estate Index by 140 basis points (16.5% vs. 15.1%).
+The Compensation Committee believes that these achievements demonstrate thorough business planning, adaptability of the executives, effectiveness of this team working together as one unit under the direction of Mr. Brugger and the resilience of our balance sheet built by the executive team over many years to withstand extreme downturns.

-2021 Compensation Overview
+2022 Compensation Program Overview